Ertain/Kirby-screensaver/readme.md

 In the file, `index.html`, locate the array called `mr_array` and put in the path to your file as an element in the array.
 The code should do the rest.

-Code is copyright (C) 2016 Jason Anderson, while the copyright for Kirby goes to Nintendo, and to a lesser extent HAL Laboratories.
+Code is copyright (C) 2016 Jason Anderson under the MIT License, while the copyright for Kirby goes to Nintendo, and to a lesser extent HAL Laboratories.

 Sample songs used are attributed to the following: